fluentmigrator/fluentmigrator/docfx_project/articles/guides/upgrades/guide-2.0-to-3.0.md

 ## `ICanBeValidated`

 The library now uses `System.ComponentModel.DataAnnotations` for validation - for example the `[Required]` attribute for expression fields that are - one might've guessed it - required.

+## `MigrationRunner.MaintenanceLoader` is read-only

+Don't set the maintenance loader directly.
+Just register your own as a service.